linasc3-ai/rave-documentation/02-installation.md

 Open the RStudio application and click on the *Console* tab.
 If RStudio adopts the default settings, this tab should be located in bottom-left.

-> Important: Please do NOT mix an R command with a shell command.
+> Important: Please do NOT confuse an R command with a shell command.
 When running R command, please open `RStudio` and use the `Console` tab to run.
 If you direct copy the R scripts into system shell terminals, the script will fail!

 Copy and paste the following R command into the RStudio console to install RAVE and its dependencies from online repositories: